webpack/webpack.js.org/content/guides/author-libraries.md

 This means that your library expects a dependency named `lodash` to be available in the consumer's environment.

-If your libary targets UMD, it's important to add all of the above mentioned ways of loading the external (`commonjs`, `commonjs2`, `amd` and `root`) as leaving one out will cause strange errors for a consumer trying to load your library in that environment.
+If your library targets UMD, it's important to add all of the above mentioned ways of loading the external (`commonjs`, `commonjs2`, `amd` and `root`) as leaving one out will cause strange errors for a consumer trying to load your library in that environment.

 If you only plan on using your library as a dependency in another webpack bundle, you may specify externals as an array.